scylladb/care-pet/docs/build-with-go.md

 As explained in [Getting Started with CarePet](/getting_started), the project is structured as follows:
 - Migrate (/cmd/migrate) - Creates the CarePet keyspace and tables.
-- Collar (/cmd/sensor) - Simulates a pet's collar by generating the health data of the pet and pushes the data into the storage.
+- Collar (/cmd/sensor) - Simulates a pet's collar by generating the pet's health data and pushing the data into the storage.
 - Server (/cmd/server) - REST API service for tracking the pets’ health state.